About the project

 The section of overhead line

-This section of overhead line being considered runs from the Garth Sealing End Compound (SEC) near Minffordd and crosses the Dwyryd Estuary in Penrhyndeudraeth, where it enters the western edge of the National Park.
-It then continues eastwards up to just beyond the small settlement of Llandecwyn.
+The section of overhead line to be removed runs from the Garth Sealing End Compound (SEC) near Minffordd and crosses the Dwyryd Estuary in Penrhyndeudraeth, where it enters the western edge of the National Park.
+It then continues eastwards up to just beyond Llandecwyn.

 Project area overview map

-There is an existing section of underground cables across the Glaslyn estuary to the west of the section proposed for the VIP project.
+There is an existing section of underground cables across the Glaslyn estuary to the west of the section included in the VIP project.

 Currently the pylons operate with one circuit at 400kV on one side of the pylon, while the circuit on the other side operates at 132kV as part of the distribution network operators (DNO) system.

 The DNO in this area is Scottish Power Energy Networks, who we’ll be working with throughout the project.

 The 4ZC route is an integral part of the National Electricity infrastructure and this project has been designed to meet the capability of the existing infrastructure which will help to provide secure and reliable power supplies to North Wales and beyond.